gregorriegler/test-first-thinking-learning-hour/README.md

 ## Learning Objectives

 - Thinking in terms of test-code rather than production-code when tackling a problem.
-- Being able to write a first test case for systems that are "pure" as in "pure function" thus have an input and an output and no side-effects.
+- Being able to write a first test case for simple systems.
+(Systems that have an input and an output).

 ## Session Outline